joshtynjala/actionscript-3.0-developers-guide/display/display-programming/stage-orientation.md

 Alternately, if your application only supports the portrait aspect ratio or only supports the landscape aspect ratio, you can turn off auto-orientation and set the supported aspect ratio in the AIR application descriptor.
-This design strategy provides consistent behavior and selects the “best” orientation for the selected aspect ratio.
+This design strategy provides consistent behavior and selects the "best" orientation for the selected aspect ratio.
 For example, if you specify the landscape aspect ratio, the orientation chosen is appropriate for devices with landscape-mode, slide-out keyboards.